Información de perfil

 We also have a nomad oven and sometimes we make fresh bread.

-We ask 5 euro (55 dirham) per day per person for the food. (the food prices exploded recently in Morocco, so we need help with that).
+We ask 5 euro (52,17 dirham) per day per person for the food.

-There is enough to do here like visiting tagounite, the market, desert, walking to the mountains, go to weddings, sand snowboarding, meet my family and friends.
+There is enough to do here like visiting tagounite (you can go to Tagounite with a tuk tuk taxi, its around 80 dirhams one way), the market (on thursday is the big market in Tagounite), desert, walking to the mountains, go to weddings, sand snowboarding, meet my family and friends.

 We work max 3 hours a day, max 5 days a week, usually after breakfast, after that you are free.